-It is a known fact that adding graphene changes the shape of the rheology curve, which influences the cure chemistry and results in changes to the rubber compound.
+It is a known fact that adding graphenes changes the shape of the rheology curve, which influences the cure chemistry and results in changes to the rubber compound.

-- Tires with Graphene sourced from Gratomic’s Aukam Graphite are being terrain tested in Asia & Europe right now
+- Tires with Graphene sourced from Gratomic’s Aukam Graphite have been terrain tested in Asia & Europe

-- Hard Data harvested to date indicates the tires are more durable when compared on a head to head basis with a premium brand tire
+- Hard Data indicates that Gratomic’s GUET tires offer more durability when compared on a head to head basis with a premium brand tire

-- Environmental impact and life cycle analysis is being undertaken as contemporaneously results to date strongly indicate substantial demand from tire manufacturing community
+- Environmental impact and life cycle analysis strongly indicate substantial demand from the tire manufacturing community

-- Proven to decrease rolling resistance equaling more miles per gallon (mpg)
+- GUET tires are proven to decrease rolling resistance equaling more miles per gallon (mpg)

-- Results to date support Gratomic’s Aukam Graphite specifications and supply as suitable for industry supply
+- Results support Gratomic’s Aukam Graphite specifications and supply as suitable for industry application

 - Lighter than ordinary tires and frames